cyprus327/Fraglib/README.md

 ## Features

 - **DrawClear Mode**: Individual control over every pixel on the window.
-- **PerPixel Mode**: A perPixel function that runs for every pixel on the window.
+- **PerPixel Mode**: A perPixel function that runs for every pixel on the window and a perFrame function that runs each frame.
 - **Flexible pixel size**: You can set the pixel size to any number (>= 1) without making other changes to your program.
 Fraglib handles everything automatically.
 - **Time-saving functions**: Fraglib provides many functions that are commonly used in development, such as a deterministic random, to speed up your workflow.